-- 4545 As the service proceeds through testing, mocks should be systematically replaced by - 4546 the component resources accessed through their operational interfaces.
-Before beta - 4547 testing begins, end-to-end testing, i.e. proceeding from the beginning of the service - 4548 interaction to the resulting real world results, should be accomplished using component - 4549 resources via their operational interfaces.
+As the service proceeds through testing, mocks should be systematically replaced by the component resources accessed through their operational interfaces.
+Before beta testing begins, end-to-end testing, i.e. proceeding from the beginning of the service interaction to the resulting real world results, should be accomplished using component resources via their operational interfaces.

-4550 5.4.4.4 Providers of Service Mocks
+3946 5.4.4.4 Providers of Service Mocks

-- In traditional testing, it is often the test professionals who design and develop the - 4552 mocks, but in the distributed world of SOA, this may not be efficient or desirable. - In the development sandbox, it is likely the new service developer or test professionals - 4554 working with the developer will create mocks adequate for unit testing.
-Given that most - of this testing is to verify the new service is performing as designed, it is not necessary - 4556 to have high fidelity models of other resources being accessed.
-In addition, given - 4557 opacity of SOA implementation, the developer of the new service may not have - 4558 sufficient detailed knowledge of a component service to build a detailed mock of the - 4559 component service functionality.
-Sharing existing mocks at this stage may be possible - but the mocks would need to be implemented in the sandbox, and for simple models it - 4561 is likely easier to build the mock from scratch. - 4562 As testing begins its transition to the wider SOA environment, mocks may be available - 4563 as services.
-For existing resources, it is possible that an Open Source model could - 4564 evolve where service mocks of available functions can be catalogued and used during - 4565 initial interaction of the tested service and the operational environment.
-Widely used - 4566 functions may have numerous service mocks, some mimicking detailed conditions - 4567 within the SOA infrastructure.
-However, the Open Source model is less likely to be - 4568 sufficient for specialty services that are not widely used by a large consumer - 4569 community. - 4570 The service developer is probably best qualified for also developing more detailed - 4571 service mocks or for mock modes of operational services.
-This implies that in addition - 4572 to their operational interfaces, services will routinely provide test interfaces to enable - 4573 service mocks to be used as services.
-As noted above, a new service developer - 4574 wanting to build a mock of component services is limited to the description provided by - 4575 the component service developer or owner.
-The description typically will detail real - 4576 world effects and conditions of use but will not provide implementation details, some of - 4577 which may be proprietary.
-Just as important in the SOA ecosystem, if it becomes - 4578 standard protocol for developers to create service mocks of their own services, a new - 4579 service developer is only responsible for building his own mocks and can expect other - 4580 mocks to be available from other developers.
-This reduces duplication of effort where - 4581 multiple developers would be trying to build the same mocks from the same insufficient - 4582 information.
-Finally, a service developer is probably best qualified to know when and - 4583 how a service mock should be updated to reflect modified functionality or message - 4584 exchange. - 4585 It is also possible that testing organizations will evolve to provide high-fidelity test - 4586 harnesses for new services.
-The harnesses would allow new services to plug into a test - 4587 environment and would facilitate accessing mocks of component services.
-However, it - 4588 will remain a constant challenge for such organizations to capture evolving uses and soa-raf-cd-XX Copyright © OASIS® 1993-2011.
-All Rights Reserved characteristics of service interactions in the real SOA environment and maintain the fidelity and accuracy of the test systems.
+In traditional testing, it is often the test professionals who design and develop the mocks, but in thedistributed world of SOA, this may not be efficient or desirable.

+In the development sandbox, it is likely the new service developer or test professionals working with the developer will create mocks adequate for unit testing.
+Given that most of this testing is to verify the new service is performing as designed, it is not necessary to have high fidelity models of other resources

+- being accessed.
+In addition, given opacity of SOA implementation, the developer of the new service may not have sufficient detailed knowledge of a component service to build a detailed mock of the component service functionality.
+Sharing existing mocks at this stage may be possible but the mocks would need to be implemented in the sandbox, and for simple models it is likely easier to build the mock from scratch. - As testing begins its transition to the wider SOA environment, mocks may be available as services.
+For existing resources, it is possible that an Open Source model could evolve where service mocks of available functions can be catalogued and used during initial interaction of the tested service and the operational environment.
+Widely used functions may have numerous service mocks, some mimicking detailed conditions within the SOA infrastructure.
+However, the Open Source model is less likely to be sufficient for specialty services that are not widely used by a large consumer community. - 3962 The service developer is probably best gualified for also developing more detailed service mocks or for 3963 mock modes of operational services.
+This implies that in addition to their operational interfaces, services 3964 will routinely provide test interfaces to enable service mocks to be used as services.
+As noted above, a 3965 new service developer wanting to build a mock of component services is limited to the description 3966 provided by the component service developer or owner.
+The description typically will detail real world 3967 effects and conditions of use but will not provide implementation details, some of which may be 3968 proprietary.
+Just as important in the SOA ecosystem, if it becomes standard protocol for developers to 3969 create service mocks of their own services, a new service developer is only responsible for building his 3970 own mocks and can expect other mocks to be available from other developers.
+This reduces duplication 3971 of effort where multiple developers would be trying to build the same mocks from the same insufficient 3972 information.
+Finally, a service developer is probably best qualified to know when and how a service mock 3973 should be updated to reflect modified functionality or message exchange. - 3974 It is also possible that testing organizations will evolve to provide high-fidelity test harnesses for new 3975 services.
+The harnesses would allow new services to plug into a test environment and would facilitate 3976 accessing mocks of component services.
+However, it will remain a constant challenge for such 3977 organizations to capture evolving uses and characteristics of service interactions in the real SOA 3978 environment and maintain the fidelity and accuracy of the test systems.

-4591 5.4.4.5 Fundamental Questions for SOA Testing
+3979 5.4.4.5 Fundamental Questions for SOA Testing